g3yt/g3yts-DWP-Pack/README.md

 # g3yt-DWP-Pack
 # This is a work in progress DWP Pack
-This DWP pack includes SF2s converted to DWPs and my oen custom made DWPs.
+This DWP pack includes SF2s converted to DWPs and my own custom made DWPs.